software-students-spring2025/4-containers-apij/README.md

 # ASL Recognition App

 ## Overview
-This project is a containerized application that recognizes ASL hand signals using a machine learning model.
+This project is a containerized application designed to recognize American Sign Language (ASL) hand signals using a machine learning model.

 - **Machine Learning Client:**
   A Python program that collects sensor data (e.g., via camera) and performs analysis (e.g., image recognition and classification) with its results stored in a MongoDB database.